top of page

 The Emperor’s New Poll

-Once upon a time there lived a Great Man who was emperor of MAGAland.
+Once upon a time in MAGAland, there lived a Great Man, Donald the Wolf King, who was emperor of MAGAland.
 The emperor loved to take long, full pressure showers to cleanse his luxuriant hair.
 He loved gold and had his throne room decorated with this shiny metal in the most gaudy and ostentatious ways.
 He loved having a new beautiful empress every decade or so to help produce an heir or two for the throne.
 But most of all, the emperor loved the adulation and love of his people.
 He required constant praise and flattery or he would descend into a temper tantrum that all MAGAland would regret.

 One day, a lowly pollster went out into the crowds of MAGAland and dared to ask the people how they honestly felt about the emperor and his policies.
 The results were disturbingly horrible, but the lowly pollster decided, in his lack of wisdom, to publish them anyways.